Kit0w0/foxfiles/README.md

 - ummm you can figure it out?

 I use pywal and pywal-polybar, so in order to change most colors, run 'wal -i path/to/wallpaper; wal-polybar'.
 The included snow.png is the wallpaper you see in the picture.
 When modifying polybar, only change 'config.template', run 'wal-polybar', and then reload i3!

+I am trying to figure out a clean solution into seperating my configs into laptop and desktop files, soo yeah